Gather the travel documents you’ll need to study in California

 You will need to bring the following items to the interview:

 - your signed immigration document from the school

-Please keep in mind that it is always better to bring more than less to the interview, so if you have any other documents that might be useful, bring them.
+Please keep in mind that it is always better to bring more information than less to the interview.
+If you have any other documents that might be useful, bring them.
 You never know what the officers at the embassy are going to ask for.
 The consulate of each country may have other requirements.
 Please check with your consulate to see if any other documents are required.